Jessica Simpson Hilariously Claps Back At Offensive Instagram Comment About ‘Wardrobe Malfunction’

 “I have never loved you more,” wrote one fan while another commented, “Obviously he hasn’t had 3 kids.
 Great come back.”

-As that last commenter notes, Birdy Mae is Jessica’s third child.
+As that last commenter notes, Birdie Mae is Jessica’s third child.
 She has an older daughter and son with husband Eric Johnson.

-Birdy Mae was born in March of this year after a difficult pregnancy that the former “Newlyweds” star documented via her Instagram page.
+Birdie Mae was born in March of this year after a difficult pregnancy that the former Newlyweds star documented via her Instagram page.

-In her baby announcement on Instagram, Jessica revealed that her Birdy Mae was almost 11 pounds when she was born.
+In her baby announcement on Instagram, Jessica revealed that her Birdie Mae was almost 11 pounds when she was born.

 “We are so happy and proud to announce the birth of our perfect daughter, Birdie Mae Johnson.
 3.19.19.
 10 Pounds 13 Ounces,” she wrote.

-As Women’s Health’s Magazine notes, Jessica experienced several pregnancy-related complications while she was carrying her daughter, including severe acid reflux, sciatica pain, insomnia, and feet swelling.
+As Women’s Health’s Magazine notes, Jessica experienced several pregnancy-related complications while she was carrying her daughter, including severe acid reflux, sciatica pain, insomnia, and swollen feet.
 The acid-reflux forced her to sleep in a recliner as it was the only way she could rest comfortably.

 She also revealed that she broke her toilet seat during the pregnancy.

-“Warning…Don’t lean back on the toilet when pregnant,” she wrote in the hilarious Instagram post.
+“Warning…Don’t lean back on the toilet when pregnant,” she wrote in a hilarious Instagram post.

 Jessica has also been open about how difficult it is to be a mother of three children.